alexandermendes/stack-builder/README.md

 of the building lacked a WiFi connection.

-When enough stacks to fill a vehicle had been built, staff would return to an office and run a process to assign an identifier to each stack and upload it to a remote database, via an application setup for this purpose by the library's IT department (see below).
+When enough stacks to fill a vehicle had been built, staff would return to an office and run a process to assign an identifier to each stack and upload the results to a remote database, making use of an application setup to assist the newspaper moves project by the library's IT department (see below).

+With all of the stacks to fill a vehicle recorded a set of reports could be printed.

 ## Motivation